Matrikas: In Nepal

 The Matrikas function both as city protectors and individual protectors in both Hinduism and Buddhism.
-The Astha matrika are considered as Ajimas (grandmother goddesses, who are feared as bringer of disease and misfortune as well act as protectresses) in the Newar pantheon.
-Temples (pithas i.e. seats) of the ashta matrika built in and around Kathmandu are considered powerful places of worship.
+The Astha Matrikas are considered as Ajimas (grandmother goddesses, who are feared as bringer of disease and misfortune as well act as protectresses) in the Newar pantheon.
+Temples (pithas i.e., seats) of the ashta matrika built in and around Kathmandu are considered powerful places of worship.

 The pithas are usually open-air shrines, but may be closed structures too.
 In these pithas, the Matrikas are worshipped with their followers (ganas) in form of stone statues or natural stones, while in dyochems (god-houses) in towns and villages, they are represented in brass images.
 The brass images (utsav-murtis) are paraded around town and placed at their respective pithas once every year.
 Like Vishnudharmottara Purana (discussed in Legends), the Matrikas are considered as representing a vice and are worshipped by pithapuja (a pilgrimage around the pithas) to free oneself from them.
 Though each pitha is primarily dedicated to a Matrika, the other Matrikas are also worshipped as subordinate deities.
 The pithas, which are "theoretically located at the outer boundaries of the city" are said to form a protective mandala around the city and assisted to a certain compass point.
 In other temples like the ones dedicated to Pacali Bhairava, the Asthamatrikas are worshipped as a circle of stones.
 In Bhaktapur, the Ashtamatrikas are believed to the preserver goddesses of the city guarding the eight geometrical directions.
 Mary Sluser says "Not only do the Mātṛkās guard the compass points but they are also regarded as regents of the sky."
-Sometimes, they are paired with the Ashta Bhairava (Eight aspects of Bhairava) and sculpted on temple roofs or terraces.
+Sometimes, they are paired with the Ashta Bhairavas (Eight aspects of Bhairava) and sculpted on temple roofs or terraces.
 Nepali Buddhists worship the Matrikas as described in Dharanisamgrahas.

 The Malla king of Nepal Srinivasa Malla built the Patan durbar (court) in 1667 AD and is believed to have seen the Matrikas dance in the durbar one night.
 The king ordered that the Ashta-matrika be worshipped during the Ashwin Navaratri and cost is defrayed by the durbar.
 The custom has continued into modern times.

 In the Kathmandu valley of Nepal, the Ashta-matrikas with a central village goddess are worshipped as protectors of the city or town.
 They are identified with the guardians of directions (digpala), places (lokapala) or lands (kshatrapala), satiated by blood sacrifice.
 Newar Buddhists associate the Matrikas with 24 human qualities, which can mastered by visiting three sets of eight Matrika pithas.